Maria Rentmeister: Politics

-After successful conclusion of her school career, Maria Rentmeister underwent a commercial training.
+After successful conclusion of her school career, Rentmeister underwent a commercial training.
 She joined the Young Socialists ("Sozialistische Arbeiter-Jugend"/ SAJ) in 1927.
 In 1929 she emigrated to the United States where, according to at least one widely requoted source, she remained for three years and worked as a "labourer" (als "Arbeiterin").
 Elsewhere there are indications that her employment as a young woman may have been more clerical or secretarial than manual.
 Sources differ as to whether it was in 1930 or 1932 that Maria Rentmeister joined the Communist Party, but she was clearly a member before 1933.
 By the end of 1932 was heading up the women's section in the party's district leadership team ("Unterbezirksleitung") for Oberhausen, and was also a Communist town councillor.

 Nazi years

 The Nazis took power in January 1933 and lost no time in transforming the country into a one-party dictatorship.
 That made political activism on behalf of non-Nazi political parties illegal, and after the Reichstag fire it became obvious that political activism on behalf of the Communist Party was viewed with particularly savage disfavour by government agencies.
 Maria Rentmeister pursued her now illegal political activism for the Communist Party, but she did so in the Saarland (region) which for reasons of history and politics would not come under full German control till early 1935.
 In the Saarland she established a reputation with party comrades as a trainer and administrator.
 By 1935 the leadership of the German Communist Party had been arrested (or worse), or else had fled abroad.
 Two cities, in particular, were rapidly becoming the de facto head quarter locations for the German Communist Party in exile: Paris and Moscow.
-It was to Paris that Maria Rentmeister fled during the Autumn/Fall of 1934.
+It was to Paris that Rentmeister fled during the Autumn/Fall of 1934.
 There she worked during 1934/35 for the ambitiously named "World Committee against War and Fascism" ("Weltkomitee gegen Krieg und Faschismus").
 This also involved taking over administrative responsibility for the World Committee's newspaper, "Weltfront" which was produced under the editorship of Albert Norden who many years later would become an influential senior journalist in the German Democratic Republic (East Germany).
-More immediately, it was through Norden that Maria Rentmeister become involved with the party's "Weltfrauenkomitee" ("World Women's Committee"), for which she also worked.
+More immediately, it was through Norden that Rentmeister become involved with the party's "Weltfrauenkomitee" ("World Women's Committee"), for which she also worked.

 Wilhelm Beuttel

 One senior activist comrade who escaped to Paris during the Autumn/Fall of 1935 was Wilhelm Beuttel, who took on a position of responsibility for political "education" within the exiled party leadership.
-Maria Rentmeister and Wilhelm Beuttel teamed up and became partners.
+Rentmeister and Beuttel teamed up and became partners.
 One source indicates that the two political exiles married at some stage, but most infer, that Beuttel and Rentmeister still had not taken this step when, in July 1944, Beuttel was executed at Cologne.